 - 30.1 We take reasonable care to keep our students safe and secure on our campus.
 We are responsible for: - Loss or damage you suffer that is a foreseeable result of our breach of this student agreement or our negligence.
-Loss or damage is foreseeable if it was an obvious consequence of our breach or negligence or if it was contemplated by you and us at the time we entered into this agreement - Death or personal injury caused by our negligence or the negligence of our staff - Loss or damage caused by our fraud or fraudulent micropresentation - Loss or damage that you suffer if we have not provided services under this agreement with reasonable care and skill and within a reasonable time.
+Loss or damage is foreseeable if it was an

+- obvious consequence of our breach or negligence or if it was contemplated by you and us at the time we entered into this agreement - Death or personal injury caused by our negligence or the negligence of our staff - Loss or damage caused by our fraud or fraudulent misrepresentation - Loss or damage that you suffer if we have not provided services under this agreement with reasonable care and skill and within a reasonable time.

-- 30.2 We are not responsible for: - Loss or damage that you suffer, including theft or damage to property, because of the actions or omissions of other people who are not our staff, subcontractors or agents, for example other students or members of the public - Loss or damage that you suffer because you have not followed instructions, have been negligent or careless yourself or if you have not taken steps that we asked you to take.
-For example, we may ask you to take action tied to public health measures, under a risk assessment related to any activity, or we may ask you to comply with requirements under an insurance policy. - 30.3 We recommend that you insure personal property against loss or damage.
+30.2 We are not responsible for:

+- Loss or damage that you suffer, including theft or damage to property, because of the actions or omissions of other people who are not our staff, subcontractors or agents, for example other students or members of the public - Loss or damage that you suffer because you have not followed instructions, have been negligent or careless yourself or if you have not taken steps that we asked you to take.
+For example, we may ask you to take action under a risk assessment related to any activity, or we may ask you to comply with requirements under an insurance policy. - 30.3 We recommend that you insure personal property against loss or damage.
 Please check whether you have appropriate insurance cover.
-Insurance may be provided as part of your licence fee in BU accommodation. - 30.4 You may be liable to us if you cause damage or loss to our staff, property or buildings that is a foreseeable result of your breach of this student agreement or the provisions of any BU rule, regulation, policy, procedure or code of practice or your negligence.
+Insurance may be provided as part of your licence fee in BU accommodation.

+30.4 You may be liable to us if you cause damage or loss to our staff, property or buildings that is a foreseeable result of your breach of this student agreement or your negligence.